 When your distributed team consists of different cultures you need to take into account the cultural differences between your team members.
 Ignoring them will probably cause irritations or frustrations in the long run.

 The first step to making several cultures work in one team is to understand them.
 As being Dutch I am very direct, and we do not have a strict hierarchy in our company.
 I noticed some differences with some of our co-workers from Ukraine.
-They are much more hierarchy oriented, and usually had one “chief” in the team, which made all the decisions, if you were not that guy/girl, your opinion mattered less.
+They are much more hierarchy-oriented, and usually had one “chief” in the team, which made all the decisions, if you were not that guy/girl, your opinion mattered less.
 On the Dutch side, we do not really care for this kind of hierarchy, if an intern has a good idea, we do it.

 Another example is with some co-workers in India.
 In India, the communication style is almost the opposite of the Dutch one.
-Where Dutch is direct, the Indian communication style is indirect.
+Where the Dutch are direct, the Indian communication style is indirect.
 This also requires some experience and reading before you get it.
 If someone asks me if a task can be done in time, and I don’t think it is possible, I will just say no. As a direct Dutch guy, this is also how I expect people around me to act.
 Now flash forward to how one of our co-workers from India would react in a situation like this.
-A much more probably answer from an Indian co-worker would be: “I will give it a shot”, or “I’ll do my best”.
+A much more probable answer from an Indian co-worker would be: “I will give it a shot”, or “I’ll do my best”.
 In this case, you need to read between the lines and notice you are not getting a “yes” answer, but an answer that is beating around the bush.
 It might be considered rude to say no to someone, and they probably feel that way about the Dutch direct culture.

 As you can imagine working together is about identifying these kinds of differences and knowing they are there.
 If you don’t know this is up to cultural differences, it is very easy to think “those guys are just not professional!!” but it is actually the opposite.
 This is how they work, they will probably think the same about you.